Sean Gervasi: The US Strategy to Dismantle the USSR

 Now I’ll say a little bit more about what the purpose of that was, but first let me point out that this is a systematic strategy consisting of a number of pieces, and that it did pose enormous economic and other costs upon the Soviet Union.

 But who is Gervasi [the speaker] to say that this is so, beyond quoting Joseph Fromm?
 Well, let me tell you a little bit about an interesting experience I had.
-I had lunch one day with a friend who was passing through the United States, who had been in jail in South Africa for eight years, and had just got out.
+I had lunch one day with a friend who was passing through the United States, who had been in jail in South Africa for eight years and had just got out.
 He had been engaged in planning one of the principal sabotage operations against the South African nuclear installations, and he was very happy to be out of jail.
 We sat at lunch and he said to me—we talked about many things, mostly about Africa which he and I had worked on together—and he said to me, “What’s going on in the Soviet Union?”
 I said to him, “Well, you know, I really can’t figure this out.
 I can’t figure out what’s going on.”
 He said, “It seems to me that the Soviet Union is being destabilized.”
-“My goodness,” I say to myself quietly.
+“My goodness,” I said to myself quietly.
 The thought had never passed my mind, but when my friend, Christie, said this I thought I should look into this, and I did.

 The first thing I found was… I spent a little bit of time on a computer and some things came up, and I said that looks very interesting.
 Within a very short time I had discovered reams of material being generated at the end of the 1970s and in the early 1980s by organizations like the RAND Corporation.
 You know what the RAND Corporation is.
 It’s an Air Force/CIA contracting agency in Southern California, very large, very powerful, very influential in the so-called intellectual defense community, the military industrial complex, and in Washington.
 People go back and forth from the CIA, from the DIA to the State Department to the RAND Corporation.
 And what were the chaps at the RAND Corporation doing?
 Well, they were producing very interesting studies with titles like Economic Factors Affecting Soviet Foreign and Defense Policy: A Summary Outline, The Costs of the Soviet Empire, Sitting on Bayonets: the Soviet Defense Burden and Moscow’s Economic Dilemma: The Burden of Soviet Defense, Exploiting Fault Lines in the Soviet Empire: Economic Relations with the USSR.